 We have credit facilities that are subject to the risk of higher interest charges associated with increases in interest rates.
-As of December 31, 2015, we had floating-rate obligations totaling \$401.6 million outstanding under our credit facilities.
+As of December 31, 2016, we had \$357.3 million of outstanding floating-rate obligations under our credit facilities.
 These floating-rate obligations expose us to the risk of increased interest expense in the event of increases in short-term interest rates.
-If floating interest rates increase by 1%, our consolidated interest expense would increase by a total of approximately \$4.0 million annually based on our floating-rate debt obligations as of December 31, 2015.
+If floating interest rates increased by 100 basis points, our consolidated interest expense would increase by approximately \$3.6 million annually, based on our floating-rate debt obligations as of December 31, 2016.